Grand Lodge of Indiana: Post-1900

 In 1916 the Grand Lodge opened the Indiana Masonic Home to support elderly Masons, the widows and orphans of Master Masons, and older members of the Order of the Eastern Star.
 The Home still exists in Franklin, Indiana and changed its operating name to Compass Park in 2016.

 Similar to the post-Civil War expansion, the years straddling World War I saw Indiana's Masonic membership dramatically increase from 54,710 in 1910 to 129,380 by 1930.

 By 1957, there were more than 4 million Freemasons in the United States.
 The Grand Lodge of Indiana had its highest membership at that time with 546 lodges and 185,211 members, or 4% of the state's total population of 4.5 million.
 Indiana at that time was the fifth largest Masonic jurisdiction in the world.
 Indianapolis is also home to the two largest Masonic appendant body chapters in the U.S.: throughout the 20th and 21st centuries, the Indianapolis Valley of the Scottish Rite at the Scottish Rite Cathedral has been the world's largest Scottish Rite Valley; and the Murat Shrine has been the largest body of Shriners International.

 Beginning in the early 1960s, the Grand Lodge of Indiana began erecting historical markers at sites with great Masonic significance.
 By 2022, 28 of these plaques had been placed across the state.

 In 1987, the Masonic Library and Museum of Indiana was established to preserve and protect historical items and records of Indiana Freemasonry.
 Much of the initial collection was amassed for the 1968 sesquicentennial celebration of the Grand Lodge's founding, but that mission has continued and expanded.
 The MLMI is located today in the Indianapolis Masonic Temple, which is also the headquarters of the state's fraternity.
 It is open to the public.

 There are also 24 active predominantly African-American, Prince Hall Affiliated (PHA) Masonic lodges in Indiana administered by the Most Worshipful Prince Hall Grand Lodge of Indiana F&AM, which was established September 16, 1856.
 The two Indiana grand lodges officially declared mutual recognition in 1998 and enjoy reciprocal visitation.
 In 2024 there were under 800 Prince Hall GL members of Indiana.

 Famous Freemasons from Indiana include John Tipton, Oliver P. Morton, Lew Wallace, General Charles Cruft, Eugene V. Debs, Harvey Weir Cook, Art Nehf, Birch Evans Bayh Sr., Red Skelton, William H. Hudnut, Thomas Taggart, Dan Burton, Samuel Ralston, Colonel Harland Sanders, Dave Thomas, Chapman Jay Root, Caleb B. Smith, David Goodnow, Paul Page, Gus Grissom, and Carl Erskine.

-Grand Lodge Officers

-List of Grand Lodge of Indiana Elected and Appointed Officers by year compiled by the Wabash Valley Masonic Library & Archives, Inc.